Sea turtle: Bycatch

 One of the most significant and contemporary threats to sea turtles comes from bycatch due to imprecise fishing methods.
 Long-lining has been identified as a major cause of accidental sea turtle deaths.
 There is also a black-market demand for tortoiseshell for both decoration and supposed health benefits.

 Sea turtles must surface to breathe.
 Caught in a fisherman's net, they are unable to surface and thus drown.
 In early 2007, almost a thousand sea turtles were killed inadvertently in the Bay of Bengal over the course of a few months after netting.

 However, some relatively inexpensive changes to fishing techniques, such as slightly larger hooks and traps from which sea turtles can escape, can dramatically cut the mortality rate.
 Turtle excluder devices (TEDs) have reduced sea turtle bycatch in shrimp nets by 97 percent.

 Beach development

 Light pollution from beach development is a threat to baby sea turtles; the glow from city sources can cause them to head into traffic instead of the ocean.
 There has been some movement to protect these areas.
 On the east coast of Florida, parts of the beach known to harbor sea turtle nests are protected by fences.
 Conservationists have monitored hatchings, relocating lost baby sea turtles to the beach.

-Hatchlings find their way to the ocean by crawling towards the brightest horizon and can become disoriented along the coastline.
+Hatchlings find their way to the ocean by instinctively crawling towards the brightest horizon, which has traditionally been the ocean because of the reflection of light from the moon and the stars on the water's surface, but get disoriented due to the artificial lights along the coastline.
 Lighting restrictions can prevent lights from shining on the beach and confusing hatchlings.
 Sea turtle-safe lighting uses red or amber LED light, invisible to sea turtles, in place of white light.